In Charts | What You Need To Know About The COVID-19 Surge Right Now

-India’s COVID-19 case tally is now above the 1.26 crore-mark with 96,982 new cases being reported as per the health ministry’s April 6, 2021 update.
-Reported new cases were down 6 percent from the previous day's all-time high of 1,03,558 cases.
+India’s COVID-19 tally stood above 1.28 crore on April 7 with 1,15,736 new cases being reported in 24 hours, as per the health ministry’s update.
+Reported new cases were up 19 percent in a single day, reaching an all-time high.

+File image: A police officer, wearing a helmet depicting the coronavirus, requests a commuter to stay at home during the nationwide lockdown to curb the spread of COVID-19 in Chennai last year.
+(Image: Reuters)

-India reported 446 new deaths and 50,143 new recoveries in the 24-hour period, the latest release shows.
-More than 8.31 crore vaccine doses have been administered across India, according to the April 6 update.
-About 43,00,966 vaccine shots were administered in a day.
+India reported 630 new deaths and 59,856 new recoveries in the previous 24 hours, the latest release suggested.
+More than 8.70 crore doses fo COVID-19 vaccines have been administered across India so far, with 33,37,601 people receiving the jab in a day.

 COVID-19 Vaccine Tracker: All you need to know about manufacturing and pricing

 Of the total vaccinations administered till date, 87 percent are recipients of their first dose while 13 percent have received the second dose.
-Among states, Maharashtra has administered the most 8.1 million vaccine doses, followed by Gujarat (7.7 million) and Rajasthan (7.3 million).
+Among states, Maharashtra has administered the most nearly 8.6 million vaccine doses, followed by Gujarat (8 million) and Rajasthan (7.8 million).

 Follow our LIVE blog for the latest updates of the coronavirus pandemic

-Maharashtra also reported the most 155 or 35 percent new deaths, followed by Punjab (72), Chhattisgarh (44) and Karnataka (32).
-These four states account for 68 percent of all the new deaths reported across the country.
+Maharashtra also reported the most 297 or 47 percent new deaths, followed by Punjab (61), Chhattisgarh (53), Karnataka (39) and Uttar Pradesh (30).
+These five states account for 76 percent of all the new deaths reported across the country.

-About 14 states and union territories did not report any deaths during the period.
-These include: Andaman and Nicobar Islands, Arunachal Pradesh, Assam, Dadra and Nagar Haveli/Daman and Diu, Ladakh, Lakshadweep, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Puducherry and Tripura.
+About 11 states and Union Territories did not report any deaths today.
+These are: Andaman and Nicobar, Arunachal Pradesh, Dadra and Nagar Haveli/Daman and Diu, Ladakh, Lakshadweep, Manipur, Meghalaya, Mizoram, Nagaland, Odisha and Sikkim.

 Despite the high number of cases and deaths reported by India, the country fares better when compared with other nations in terms of per million population.Click here for Moneycontrol’s full coverage of the coronavirus pandemic